paritytech/polkadot-staking-miner/README.md

 The static metadata file is stored at [artifacts/metadata.scale](artifacts/metadata.scale)

-To update the metadata you need to connect to a polkadot, kusama or westend node
+To update the metadata you need to connect to a polkadot, kusama or westend node.

 ```bash
 # Install subxt-cli